Home » Territorial pathways

 Living well in the region

-The Libournais region boasts a wealth of exceptional wine appellations known all over the world, but it is also a land of Social and Solidarity Economy.
-Supported by local authorities, these actors are shaping a locally-rooted development that respects the living environment and is in touch with the local population.
-This tour will introduce you to a wide variety of initiatives and exchanges, while immersing you in heritage and tasting.
+The Libournais region is rich in exceptional wine appellations known to connoisseurs around the world, but this area is also a land of social and solidarity economy.
+Supported by local authorities, stakeholders are shaping development that is rooted in the community, respectful of the environment and connected to the inhabitants.
+This tour brought them together, offering a wonderful variety of initiatives and exchanges, as well as an immersion in heritage and tastings.

-After passing through the vineyards of Saint-Emilion and along the Moulin de Porchères, you will be welcomed to Le Fieu by the mayor of the commune.
-The route will continue to the Usine Végétale, a third-party centre that has been working on the challenges of social, environmental, economic and digital transitions since 2018.
-Hosted by the Communauté d'agglomération du Libournais (la Cali) and the site's stakeholders, discover the site's activities through 3 workshops on eco-construction, living gardening and the circular economy.
-An opportunity to learn about sustainable techniques that combine knowledge from the past with needs for the future, to explore agroecological practices in the service of food resilience, and to discover waste reuse solutions.
-Local residents will share inspiring testimonials on the SSE, collected by Radio Label Verte.
+After passing through the vineyards of Saint-Emilion and along the Moulin de Porchères, participants were welcomed to Le Fieu by the mayor of the commune.
+The journey continued until Usine Végétale, a third-party centre that has been working on the challenges of social, environmental, economic and digital transitions since 2018.
+Hosted by the Communauté d'agglomération du Libournais (la Cali) and local stakeholders, participants were able to discover the site's activities through three workshops on eco-construction, living gardening and the circular economy.
+It was an opportunity to learn about sustainable techniques combining knowledge from the past with needs for the future, to explore agroecological practices that promote food resilience, and to see solutions for reusing waste.
+Local residents shared inspiring testimonials about the ESS, collected by the Radio Label Verte.

 Then it's on to Saint-Denis-de-Pile, via Guîtres, to meet the mayor.
-Lunch and a tasting of local specialities will be served in the gardens of the Médiathèque BOMA.
-The tour will continue through the streets of the town, where you will be able to discover local initiatives.
-An exhibition will reveal the local historical and cultural heritage, while a screening at the Accordeur, an association dedicated to contemporary music, will present various individual and collective works.
-On the banks of the Isle, the natural heritage will be revealed with an immersion in the Parlement de l'Isle thanks to Collectif 3/3.
-Finally, it's time to head home after a visit to the local recycling centre.
+Lunch and a tasting of local specialities was served in the gardens of the Médiathèque BOMA.
+La visite s’est poursuivie dans les rues de la ville pour y découvrir des initiatives citoyennes.
+Une exposition a révélé le patrimoine historique et culturel local, tandis qu’une projection à Accordeur, an association dedicated to contemporary music, presented various individual and collective works.
+On the banks of the Isle, the natural heritage were revealed with an immersion in the Parlement de l'Isle thanks to Collectif 3/3.
+Finally, it was time to head home after a visit to the local recycling centre.

 ADAPEI 33, AFEPT (trainees at the École de la 2th chance), Arrêt Minute (Maison Graziana), Cantine 209, Cargo 209, Castilab, Centre LGBT rural Nord Gironde, Collectif 3/3, Court aux Trousses, De la Tête au Toit, L’Accordeur, La ferme deux bouts, Le Jardin Vivant, Liblab, Médiathèque BOMA, Nouvel’R, Office de Tourisme du Libournais, Portrait de famille, Radio Label Verte, Recyclerie de Saint-Denis-de-Pile, Usine 209